kununu/testing-bundle/README.md

 ## Tests

+This repository takes advantages of GitHub actions to run tests when a commit is performed to a branch.

-Run the tests by doing:
+Still, on your local machine you can run the tests by doing:

 ```
 composer install

-kununu test lib testing-bundle [--exclude-group integration]
-# OR
 vendor/phpunit/phpunit/phpunit tests [--exclude-group integration]
 ```

-**If you want to run the integration tests you will need the extension `ext-pdo_sqlite` (For installing int ubuntu run `apt update && apt install php-sqlite3`).**
+**If you want to run the integration tests you will need the extension `pdo_mysql`.**

 **If you want to run the integration tests you will need to have an Elasticsearch cluster running.**